Significant Accounting Policies

 The estimates and assumptions are reviewed on an ongoing basis and adjustments are made where necessary.

 Rates are set annually by resolution from the Council and relate to a particular financial year.
 All ratepayers are invoiced within the financial year for which the rates have been set.
-Rates revenue is recognised proportionately throughout the year.
+Rates revenue is recognised in full as at the date when rate assessment notices are sent to the ratepayers.
+Rates are a tax as they are payable under the Local Government Ratings Act 2002 and are therefore defined as non-exchange.

 Fines and penalties

-Revenue from fines and penalties (e.g. traffic and parking infringements, overdue library fines, rates penalties) is recognised when infringement notices are issued or when the fines/penalties are otherwise imposed.
+Revenue from fines and penalties (eg traffic and parking infringements, library overdue book fines, rates penalties) is recognised when infringement notices are issued or when the fines/penalties are otherwise imposed.

 Sale of goods